JochenHansoul/add-aria-to-table/README.md

 - TH (with scope "colgroup") columngroupheader
 - TH (with scope "rowgroup") rowgroupheader

+Note:
+The table header cell elements (TH) may not contain the scope "auto" as no ARIA role can be inferred from this scope.

 ## Functions

 The function addAriaToAllTables() can be used to add the previously mentioned